kjlaw89/vsdl/README.md

 ## Contributing / Support

 This project was developed as a way of improving my understanding of V & C. I will not be providing active support for the project, but I'll happily except any pull requests.
-You at your own discretion!
+Use at your own discretion!